UUDigitalHumanitieslab/perfectextractor/README.md

 The extraction has also been implemented for the open parallel corpus [OPUS](http://opus.nlpl.eu/), that contains most notably the [Europarl Corpus](http://opus.nlpl.eu/Europarl.php) and the [OpenSubtitles Corpus](http://opus.nlpl.eu/OpenSubtitles.php).
 This corpus (that uses the [XCES format](http://www.tei-c.org/) for alignment) consists of a wide variety of languages.
-The configuration for this corpus can be found in `corpora/europarl/europarl.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
+The configuration for this corpus can be found in `corpora/opus/base.cfg` and `corpora/opus/perfect.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
 Example documents from this corpus are included in the `tests/data/europarl` directory.
 The data for this corpus is **open source**: you can download the corpus and the alignment files from the cited website.
 After you've obtained the data, you can run the extraction script with:

-    python extract.py <folder> en de es --corpus=europarl --extractor=perfect
+    python extract.py <folder> en de es --corpus=opus --extractor=perfect

 ### BNC Corpus